chrishunt11/Basketball-Analytics/README.md

         macro avg:    .84    /   .84   /   .84
         weighted avg: .85    /   .85   /   .85

+Model Evaluation & Results:

+Among the evaluated models, the 'Tuned Logistic Regression Model' performed the best, yielding high precision and recall scores for both wins and losses.

+## Recommendations:

+Based on the analysis, teams are encouraged to consider increasing the number of 3-point attempts to enhance their total points, as the 3-point percentage has been increasing over time.
+Moreover, prioritizing field goals can lead to improved overall point production.

+Model Performance:

+The 'Tuned Logistic Regression Model' outperformed other models, demonstrating its reliability in predicting game outcomes based on team statistics.

+## Limitations & Next Steps

+It's essential to acknowledge the limitations of this data, such as the influence of game pace and playstyle on team performance.
+For future projects, exploring defensive statistics and their impact on winning games could offer valuable insights.

+#### For further information

+For any additional inquiries, please contact:

 - The Final Model chosen was the 'Tuned Logisitic Regression Model' with the parameters of 'logisiticregression__C': '100' and 'logisticregression__penalty': 'l2'
 - For the testing model the recall accounted for 80% of losses and 88% of wins.
 - The precision accounted for 82% of losses and 86% of wins.